-The first day LO played with this toy, I was blessed with 45 minutes straight of uninterrupted silence as he tried to figure out how to lock and unlock all these doors.
+The first day LO played with this toy, I was blessed with 45 minutes straight of uninterrupted silence as he guessed how to lock and unlock these doors.
 He paused for dinner but resumed for another 15 minutes after he was done.

 Pros: Encourages problem-solving, interesting animals, numbers and colors

 Nothing beats the first time a kid figures out how to sort shapes through their correct holes.
 It’s like a light bulb just switched on in their heads.
 He received this toy over two years ago and he still plays with it now (just today).
 After the shapes are sorted inside the elephant, he can press down on its ears and out come the shapes.

 Pros: Sorting skills, the elephant spins